 It’s much harder to respond to negative reviews than it is to deal with glowing recommendations but that shouldn’t put you off leaving a polite, professional response that contextualizes feedback for future readers.

-Requesting Google My Business reviews: Dos and Don’ts
+Asking for Google reviews: Dos and Don’ts

 Do: be timely with your request for a review.
 Aim to request a review right away and a max of three or four days after the customer buys or books with you.
 Don’t leave it weeks as you run the risk of the customer’s enthusiasm for their experience waning.